Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Distinguishability transition in the short-time regime

+Let us first discuss the short-time dynamical transition, which occurs when we place the input photons well separated from one another with the distance $L/n$.
+As we explain below, by choosing such an initial state, $\mathcal{PT}$ symmetry breaking can be diagnosed through distinguishability of photons in early times.
+Actually, these photons are approximately regarded as distinguishable particles for small $t$, where quantum interference is negligible.
+Then, $P(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ is approximated by $P_\mathrm{dis}(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$, which can be sampled efficiently by classical computers through sampling single-photon distributions \cite{deshpande2018dynamical}.

 Due to time evolution, photons start to interfere and are no longer approximated by distinguishable particles.
-Then, a dynamical complexity transition occurs from a phase where $P(\{n^\mathrm{out}\},t)$ is classically easy to sample approximately through $P_\mathrm{dis}(\{n^\mathrm{out}\},t)$ to a phase where the method using $P_\mathrm{dis}(\{n^\mathrm{out}\},t)$ is impossible.
+Then, a dynamical distinguishability transition occurs; as time evolves, the system enters from a phase where $P(\{n^\mathrm{out}\},t)$ is classically easy to sample approximately through $P_\mathrm{dis}(\{n^\mathrm{out}\},t)$ into a phase where the classical algorithm using $P_\mathrm{dis}(\{n^\mathrm{out}\},t)$ is not applicable.
 The former and latter phases correspond to the blue and red regions in Fig. \ref{fig:boson-sampling_phase-diagram} (b), respectively.
-The order parameter for the transition is given by $|P(t)-P_\mathrm{dis}(t)|$.
+The order parameter for the transition is given by $\eta(t)$.

-Figure \ref{fig:difference_distinguishable} shows numerically obtained $L_1$-norm $|P(t)-P_\mathrm{dis}(t)|$ with $n=3$ and the initial distance between photons being $L/n=100$.
+Figure \ref{fig:difference_short} shows numerically obtained $L_1$-norm $\eta(t)$ with $n=3$ and the initial distance between photons being $L/n=100$.
 We actually find the transition explained above for both $\mathcal{PT}$-symmetric and $\mathcal{PT}$-broken phases.
-The threshold times denoted by $t_\mathrm{dis}^\mathrm{s}$ and $t_\mathrm{dis}^\mathrm{b}$ for these phases are defined as $t_\mathrm{dis}^\mathrm{s/b}=\mathrm{min}\: t\text{\quad s.t.\quad}|P(t)-P_\mathrm{dis}(t)|>\delta$ for small $\delta>0$, which describes the precision of the approximation.
+The threshold times denoted by $t_\mathrm{dis}^\mathrm{s}$ and $t_\mathrm{dis}^\mathrm{b}$ for these phases are defined as $t_\mathrm{dis}^\mathrm{s/b}=\mathrm{min}\: t\text{\quad s.t.\quad}\eta(t)>\delta$ for small $\delta>0$, which describes the precision of the approximation.